Azure/iot-edge-v1/samples/dotnet_binding_sample/README.md

 tools\build.cmd --enable-dotnet-binding
 ```

-The [devbox setup](../../doc/devbox_setup.md) guide has more information on how you can build the SDK.
+The [devbox setup](../../doc/devbox_setup.md) guide has more information on how you can build Azure IoT Edge.

 The `build_dotnet.cmd` script builds the .NET Modules in the solution located here (../bindings/dotnet/dotnet-binding/dotnet-binding.sln).
 Today the Solution has: